 Sedation Dentistry – Mixed Feelings

 Most people have some degree of ambivalence about being in control of, or aware during, a delicate or potentially painful situation, medical or dental.
 You and your dentist should discuss whether a treatment would be uncomfortable or distressing to you.
-Even if you hate the idea of sedation, you may want to use it for procedures which would otherwise be unpleasant.
+Even if you hate the idea of sedation, you might want to use it for procedures which would otherwise be unpleasant.
 It may be useful to talk to others who have experienced the treatment.
-For a few reasons you may want to have a friend or family member present during the procedure.
-This can ensure that your basic dignity and privacy are not compromised, if you are in any way worried about this.
-Also the dentist may relate useful information to them.
+For a few reasons, you may want to have a friend or family member present during the procedure.
+This can ensure that your basic dignity and privacy are not compromised if you are in any way worried about this.
+Also, the dentist may relate useful information to them.

 Some people feel empowered by using sedation, despite liking to be in control:

 The case for sedation

 The case for sedation can be summed up in one sentence: “If it helps, why not?”.
 If you’re going to have a treatment that will not be painful, but might be uncomfortable, why not have sedation as part of the course and forget that it ever happened (in the case of IV sedation)?

 The case against sedation